kscalelabs/kscale-humanoid-benchmark/README.md

 You can use this repository as a GitHub template or as a Google Colab.

+### Google Colab

+You can quickly try out the humanoid benchmark by running the [training notebook](https://colab.research.google.com/github/kscalelabs/kscale-humanoid-benchmark/blob/master/train.ipynb) in Google Colab.

 ### Template

 1. Read through the [current leaderboard](https://url.kscale.dev/leaderboard) submissions and through the [ksim examples](https://github.com/kscalelabs/ksim/tree/master/examples)